ND low-income students reflect on admission experience

 Jazie Valenzo, junior

-Jazie Valenzo was born in Mexico, but his family moved to Wilmington, Delaware when he was 1 year old, he said.
+Jazie Valenzo was born in Mexico, but his family moved to Wilmington, Delaware when he was 1 year old.
 Valenzo said his parents wanted to immigrate to America in order to escape family tensions back in Mexico, but when they arrived, both of his parents were forced to work multiple jobs in order to support their family of five.
 After attending elementary and middle school in the inner city of Wilmington, Valenzo was accepted at Salesianum School — an all-boys private Catholic high school — on financial aid.

 “I did well my freshman year, and the guidance counselors kind of noticed that — they really wanted to get me on the right track, especially as an individual coming from my kind of background and area, [that] wasn’t too common,” Valenzo said.

-Valenzo said he was not able to visit any of the schools he applied to because his family couldn’t afford to travel, but after researching a number of schools online, he decided to rank Notre Dame in his top three schools on his QuestBridge application.
+Valenzo was not able to visit any of the schools he applied to because his family couldn’t afford to travel, but after researching a number of schools online, he decided to rank Notre Dame in his top three schools on his QuestBridge application.

 “I remember coming back from track practice and looking at my phone, because I knew when they were going to release the decisions to see if you were accepted to one of the universities that you put on your list,” Valenzo said.
 “And I clicked on the link and the first thing I read is ‘Congratulations,’ and then the following line, ‘You’ve been accepted to the University of Notre Dame,’ and it was fantastic.
 I went home and I cried, and I thought, ‘All my work has kind of paid off.’”